III. B North - East Region

 Route B

-From Border Checkpoint Durankulak (road 9, E87) to Shabla to Kavarna to Balchik to Kavarna to Varna to Obzor to Nesebar to Burgas to Malko Tarnovo to Border Checkpoint Malko Tarnovo.
+From border checkpoint Durankulak (road 9, E87) to Shabla to Kavarna to Balchik to Kavarna to Varna to Obzor to Nesebar to Burgas to Malko Tarnovo to Border Checkpoint Malko Tarnovo.

 I realize that bicyclists entering in Bulgaria here would be glad to explore the seaside, so for detail information, please look in: